Recall an Elected Official

 If the recall passes, the public officer is recalled and the office is vacated upon the expiration of the time period for contesting the recall election (4:30 pm on the ninth day after the date of the election) or if a contest is filed timely, upon the final judgment becoming definitive.
 The office will be filled as in the case of ordinary vacancies and according to the constitution and laws of the state.
 The recalled official cannot be appointed to fill the vacancy; however the recalled official may qualify to be a candidate in the special election to fill the vacancy.

 If the recall fails, no recall election for the same official shall be held within 18 months from the date of the failed recall election.

-View the chart showing the recent history of recall elections held in Louisiana.
+View the recall history in Louisiana.